optuna/optuna/docs/source/reference/visualization/matplotlib.rst

 ===============================

 .. note::
-    The following functions use matplotlib as a backend.
+    The following functions use Matplotlib as a backend.

 .. autosummary::
     :toctree: generated/